sultanadika/football-shop/README.md

 4. Coupled to Django’s built-in User model
 Doesnt fit well with heavy authentication system

+__What is the difference between authentication and authorization?
+How does Django implement the two concepts?__

+Authentication = Verifying who the user is.
+(Login process) Authorization = Controlling what the authenticated user is allowed to do.
+(Permissions & access control)

+How Django Implements the Two Concept (Authentication and Authorization):

+__Authentication in Django__

+- Django has the Authentication System inside django.contrib.auth.
+  It provides: User model (with fields: username, password, email, etc.).

+- Built-in functions:
+   - authenticate(request, username, password)
+   - login(request, user)
+   - logout(request)

+__Authorization in Django__

+Once authenticated, Django enforces permissions & groups:
+  -  is_authenticated → simple check if user is logged in.
+Decorators:
+  -  @login_required (User needs to be logged in inorder to do stuff in the website)

 _Dummy Username and Passwords_ (this for now, will edit later)